pingcap/docs/migration-overview.md

 # Migration Overview

-This document describes how to migrate data to TiDB, which provides the following data migration features:
+This document provides an overview of TiDB data migration solutions to help you understand the data migration features and choose the most suitable solution based on your scenarios.

+## Data migration features

 - Full data migration: use `TiDB Lightning` to import data(CSV/Aurora Snapshot/mydumper sql) to TiDB cluster; to better match with full migration from MySQL/MariaDB database, TiDB also provides a data export tool, `dumpling`, which supports exporting full data as CSV/mydumper sql format;

   - Fast-initializing TiDB clusters: `TiDB Lightning` also provides the fast import feature, which can achieve the effect of fast initialization of specified tables of TiDB clusters.
 Before using this feature, you need to understand that the fast import period has a great impact on TiDB clusters, and the clusters are not available;

-- Incremental data migration: use `DM` to replicate Binlog from MySQL/MariaDB/Aurora to TiDB, which can greatly reduce the downtime window during migration; in addition, `DM` provides full data migration for small data volume databases (< 1T);
+- Incremental data migration: To greatly reduce the downtime window during migration, it is recommended that you use DM to replicate Binlog from MySQL/MariaDB/Aurora to TiDB.

-- TiDB Cluster Replication: TiDB supports backup recovery, which allows you to initialize a snapshot of TiDB to a new TiDB cluster.
+- TiDB Cluster Replication: To initialize a snapshot of TiDB to a new TiDB cluster, you can use the TiDB Backup & Restore (BR) tool.

 Depending on the type of database where the migrated data is located, deployment location, data size, business requirements and other factors, there will be different data migration options.
 The following shows some common data migration scenarios to facilitate users to choose the most suitable data migration solution based on these clues.

-## Migrate from Aurora/RDS to TiDB
+### Migrate from Aurora/RDS to TiDB

 To migrate data from Aurora/RDS to a TiDB cluster deployed in the same Cloud, it is recommended that data migration be done in two steps, full migration and incremental migration, using the Cloud storage service.
 Choose the appropriate step based on your needs.